R2W3/crypto-starter-react/README.md

 # CryptoStarter

-A decentralised version of Kickstarter that uses blockchain technology to manager camapigns and funding.
+A decentralised version of Kickstarter that uses blockchain technology to manager campaigns and funding.